MasterChef Australia: Episodes

 MasterChef Australia airs five nights a week from Sunday to Thursday.
 Each night features a different episode format, however some episodes modify the format slightly.
 The typical episode formats are as follows:

 Sunday is the Challenge night.
 From series 3, it can range from a variety of challenges, including a Mystery Box, where each contestant is given the same box of ingredients and are to create a dish using only those ingredients.
-The Judges then pick three dishes Based on Technique and Visual Appearance Alone and a winner chosen.
+The judges then pick three dishes based on technique and visual appearance alone and a winner is chosen.
 There can also be an Invention Test, where contestants have to invent a dish relevant to a theme using a core ingredient.
 There can also be Off-Site Challenges and Team Challenges, which often involve cooking for large numbers of people.
 The top three contestants who made the best dishes are selected by the judges, from which a winner is chosen to compete in the Immunity Challenge.
 After this the bottom three are revealed, who will face off in an elimination challenge the next night.
 In the first two series, it would always consist of a Mystery Box, where the winner was able to choose the core ingredient for the Invention Test.

 Monday episodes feature the Pressure Test.
 The bottom three from the previous night's challenge are given a recipe for a particular dish they are to emulate in an allocated time.
 Once completed they are taken in to the judges to be tasted, before all three contestants are seated in front of the judges for critiquing.
 The judges then eliminate the contestant out of the three that performed least adequately in the test.

 Tuesday episodes feature the Immunity Challenge, where the winner of the Sunday challenge competes against a guest, which can vary from a chef, apprentice, or to a home cook in a cook off.
 The contestant is given the choice of two pantries of ingredients they can use, usually contrasting such as "Black" and "White".
 The contestant gets a head start to complete the dish before their opponent starts cooking and after the allotted time for both is finished, the dishes are presented to the judges for tasting and scoring out of ten.
 The judges are not aware which dish was made by which person, however.
 If the contestant's dish's score is equal to or higher than that of the guest, they are crowned the winner of the challenge.
 In the first series they are given a free pass to the finals week of the competition and can go home.
 From series 2 onwards, they receive a pin that allows them to save themselves from one future elimination.